My Hero Academia: Two Heroes: Theatrical

-My Hero Academia: Two Heroes held its world premiere at Anime Expo in Los Angeles on July 5, 2018.
+My Hero Academia: Two Heroes had its world premiere at Anime Expo held at the Los Angeles Convention Center in Los Angeles, California, United States on July 5, 2018.
 The film was released in Japan on August 3, 2018, and received 4D screenings on January 11, 2019.

 The film had a red carpet premiere for its English dub at Regal Cinemas in L.A.
 Live on September 13, 2018, and had a wider theatrical release in more than 400 theaters in the United States and Canada from September 25 to October 2.
 It was extended for two days in the United States due to its popular demand, while Canada added additional screenings on October 5–11, 2018.
 The film also premiered at Madman Anime Festival in Melbourne on September 15, 2018, with Madman Entertainment screening a wider release on September 27 in Australia and on October 17 in New Zealand; and at Scotland Loves Anime film festival in Glasgow on October 13, 2018, with Manga Entertainment providing a wider theatrical release in the United Kingdom and Ireland on December 4.